increase conversions on your website

 34

-Remove Distractions Around CTAs
+Remove Distractions around CTAs

 A cluttered page with multiple competing elements weakens the impact of your CTA.
 If visitors are overwhelmed with choices, they may abandon the page instead of converting.